AuroraStorm-sw/Knits_knots/README.md

 It has also been tested on Samsung mobile in physical form, and various viewports with the help of developer tools in the browser.

-For both Chrome and Edge, there is a bug where the increase and decrease arrows of products in Product Detail doesn't show up, which is likely related to the CSS removing increase and decrease arrows from phone number inputs.
+For both Chrome and Edge, there is a bug where the increase and decrease arrows of products in Product Detail don't show up, which is likely related to the CSS removing increase and decrease arrows from phone number inputs.

 ````css
 input[type=number]#id_phone_number::-webkit-inner-spin-button,